 Well our conversation was long and mighty.
 In terms of Peter Norman, he expressed verbally his idea of human rights.
-When he got on the victory stand he was wearing an Olympic Project for Human Rights button symbolizing his belief in human rights.
-Not symbolizing his belief in black rights in this country, but in human rights, which included the black rights.
+When he got on the victory stand he was wearing an Olympic Project for Human Rights button symbolising his belief in human rights.
+Not symbolising his belief in black rights in this country, but in human rights, which included the black rights.
 Tommie Smith and John Carlos had the same button on, therefore that tied him with the belief in human rights.
 Now, this man ran a great race.
-He ran a race of authority, especially the last six meters, to become a silver medalist.
+He ran a race of authority, especially the last six metres in that race, to become a silver medalist.
 When he got back to his country, which also had problems with blackness, especially with the aborigine congregation, he was not received very well.
 I think he was vilified because he stood on the victory stand with a button on.
 There was nothing that he could do to make the country understand that he was not guilty.
-Tommie winning the 200m gold in 1968.

 But in the end he was vindicated, right?